A Big Yellow Cruise Lake District Day Out on Windermere

 On The Lakeside and Haverthwaite Railway

 : We depart for Lakeside.
-Half way there we consider hopping off at the Newby Bridge Halt to stroll down and have a coffee in the newly refurbished Swan Hotel, but the kids are keen to get onto the lake.
+Half way there we consider hopping off at the Newby Bridge Halt to stroll down and have a coffee in the newly refurbished Swan Hotel, but the kids are keen to get onto the lake and experience Windermere boat trips.
 As we travel along the banks of River Leven towards Windermere we spot the Lakeland Motor Museum on the other side of the river and some paddlers enjoying life on the river.

 Setting off from Haverthwaite on steam train on Lakeside and Haverthwaite Railway

 A brief stop at Lakeside

 : We arrive at Lakeside.
 There’s time for a very quick look around before our shuttle bus is due to depart.
 We take a peek at the Aquarium of the Lakes